Film: Twin Peaks: Fire Walk With Me

 - Abusive Parents

-- Awful Truth: Causes Laura to have a Heroic BSOD
+- Awful Truth: Laura finding out that her father ripped pages from her diary causes her to have a Heroic BSOD.

 - Bitter Sweet Ending/Gainax Ending: In the last scene of the movie, Laura appears reunited with Agent Cooper and her guardian angel in the Black Lodge.

-- Bondage Is Bad: It's certainly presented in as unsavoury a way as possible.
+- Bondage Is Bad: It's certainly presented in as unsavory a way as possible.

-- Break the Cutie: The process is well underway by the beginning of the film
+- Break the Cutie: The process is well underway by the time Laura's story begins, and it only gets worse from there for her.

 - Broken Bird: Laura.
 So, so much.